MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 Here are common errors you might encounter.

 * 0x800700d: This common error means that the format of the Azure AD JSON file is invalid.
-* You may need to accept the terms and condition of Microsoft Store for Business before downloadidng the root certificate of Device Guard Signing.
-This can be done by aquiring a free app in the portal.
+* You may need to accept the terms and conditions of Microsoft Store for Business before downloading the root certificate of Device Guard Signing.
+This can be done by acquiring a free app in the portal.